eneskaraoglu/spring-boot-graphql/README.md

-This project spring boot graphql example;
+This project is a Spring Boot GraphQL example.

-It uses H2 database or (postgrsql database)
+It uses H2 database or PostgreSQL database.

-Two tables ; inventory and customer inventory has foreinkey with customer_id (one to many)
+Two tables: inventory and customer.
+Inventory has a foreign key relationship with customer_id (one to many).

-spring boot; uses jpa repository, h2 database ( or postgresql) if you need some sql statemnt for data.sql and table.sql
+Spring Boot uses JPA repository, H2 database (or PostgreSQL).
+If you need some SQL statements for data.sql and table.sql.

-and some graphql setup;
+And some GraphQL setup:

-resources/graphql/schema.graphqls
+Resources/graphql/schema.graphqls

-The Query ; @QueryMapping (GraphqlController) type (entity)
+The Query: @QueryMapping(GraphqlController) type (entity)

 http://localhost:8080/graphiql?path=/graphql

-and some exaple;
+And some examples:

-query InventorByName {
+query InventoryByName {
-  inventoryByName (inventoryName: "M") {
+  inventoryByName(inventoryName: "M") {
       inventoryId
       inventoryName
       inventoryCode
       inventoryAmount
       inventoryType
       inventoryPrice
-    	customer{
+      customer {
             customerId
             customerName
             customerCode